-- Participation Intensity Measure: June 2020 Results[PDF 286.4kB]
+- Participation Intensity Measure: June 2021 Results[PDF 381.0kB]

-Prior Participation in ECE
+Prior Participation in Early Learning

 This spreadsheet provides numbers and rates of prior participation across time.

-- Prior Participation in ECE (Year End June 2020)[MS Excel 4mB]
+- Prior Participation in ECE (Year End June 2022)[MS Excel 4mB]

-Enrolments in ECE
+Enrolments in Early Learning

-The Early Childhood Education (ECE) census is administered every year and provides a snapshot of high level statistics for ECE in New Zealand.
+The Early Childhood Education (ECE) census is administered every year and provides a snapshot of high level statistics for early learning in New Zealand.
 Data captured is for a one week period, typically the last week in June and includes information about the services, enrolment/attendance numbers, teaching staff, and the use of languages.

 From 2000 to 2013, all ECE Census data was collected from paper-based RS61 returns.
 On these forms, enrolment data described regular enrolments in ECE licensed services regardless if children was absent during the return week.
 In 2014, the method for data collection changed and around 40% of services completed the Annual Census using the Ministry's new electronic collection tool for ECE: ELI.
 In 2019, the proportion of licensed services using ELI rose to 90%.
 For these services, the data collected relates to attendances in ECE licensed services, not enrolments.
 Only Te Kōhanga Reo, casual and hospital-based services filed paper-based RS61 returns.
 This is a change to the definition of the data and means that the data should not be compared to previous years.